 Help

-AeroPlayne is a native app for Android that reimplements the audio component of Apple’s AirTunes protocol (popularly known as version 1 of AirPlay®).
+AeroPlayne is a native app for Android that reimplements the audio component of Apple’s AirTunes protocol, also known as AirPlay® version 1.
 This enables an Android device to appear on your local Wi-Fi network as a “virtual speaker” (the receiver) which is capable of receiving audio sent from an iOS device using AirPlay® (the sender).

 Additionally, it can: